Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Backpropagation, Optimization Regularization

+So far we have seen three basic neural network types, how to properly initialize a neural network, and how to implement them on Pytorch.
+However, we have not explained how to train a neural network.
+Therefore, now, we proceed in briefly explaining the training (learning) process of a neural network starting with the Gradient Descent.

+Essentially, we would like to find a set of parameters, $\pmb{\theta}$, that solve the problem we intend to use the neural network on.
+In other words, we are looking for the set of parameters $\pmb{\theta}$ that will minimize a loss function (or error function), $\mathcal{L}(\pmb{\theta};\mathcal{F}) $.
+The loss function takes the network's parameters as its main argument and receives the neural network as a parameter.
+It then evaluates an error on the output of the neural network, which will be used to search for an ``optimal’’ set of parameters $\pmb{\theta}^{\ast}$.
+Thus, we want to solve the following problem (we will omit all the parameters in loss function from now on):

+One way to solve the optimization problem above (Equation~\eqref{eq:argmin}) is to use the Gradient Descent (GD), which is an optimization algorithm~\cite{ruder:2016} that starts with an initial guess of the parameters $\pmb{\theta}_0$ and uses the gradient at that point to obtain the direction of the most significant increase in the loss function.
+Then, it moves in the opposite direction to minimize the loss based on the following equation:

 where $\eta$ is the learning rate.
-When the loss (error) function is defined with respect to an entire training data set, we must use all the available training data at each iteration of the GD.
-Due to their high computational cost, these so-called \emph{batch} methods are not very useful when training deep neural networks.
-To mitigate that problem, we assume that the gradient is an expectation, and thus, by sampling our training dataset using small subsets of data, we can reasonably approximate the gradient.
-Hence, we use a modified version of the GD called Stochastic Gradient Descend (SGD), which looks like $\nabla_{\pmb{\theta}}\mathcal{L}(\pmb{\theta}; {\bf x}, {\bf y})= \frac{1}{n} \nabla_{\pmb{\theta}} \sum_{i=1}^{n} L_i(\pmb{\theta}; {\bf x}_i, {\bf y}_i)$, where $n$ is the size of a mini-batch (small sample uniformly drawn from the training data set) and $L_i$ is the loss per training example~\cite{ruder:2016,goodfellow:2016,bishop:2024}.
+At each GD iteration we use the entire training data set at each iteration, as one ``mega''-batch.
+Therefore, the computational cost is too expensive.
+One way to circumvent that problem is to see the gradient as an expectation and, by sampling our training dataset in small batches (or mini-batches), we can reasonably approximate it.
+Hence, we use a modified version of the GD called Stochastic Gradient Descend (SGD), which looks like $\nabla_{\pmb{\theta}}\mathcal{L}(\pmb{\theta}; {\bf x}, {\bf y})= \frac{1}{n} \nabla_{\pmb{\theta}} \sum_{i=1}^{n} L_i(\pmb{\theta}; {\bf x}_i, {\bf y}_i)$, where $n$ is the size of a mini-batch (small sample uniformly drawn from the training data set), and $L_i$ is the loss per training example~\cite{ruder:2016,goodfellow:2016,bishop:2024}.